SJHerkert/Angular_Blog/README.md

 Integration with a backend API for data retrieval and manipulation.
 UI components showcasing Angular Material.

-# Lacking
-This project is a learning resource and has not been finalized in terms of UI design or removal of unused parts.
-It serves as a foundation for understanding Angular, Node.js, and MongoDB, and provides a base for further development.

 # Purpose
 This repository is a learning resource aimed at exploring the integration of Angular, Node.js, MongoDB, and CRUD operations.
 It is not intended to be a ready-to-run application.

+It has not been finalized in terms of UI design or removal of unused parts.
+It serves as a foundation for understanding Angular, Node.js, and MongoDB, and provides a base for further development.

 # Notes
 To use this application, you would need to set up a MongoDB instance or use the in-memory database for testing.